openremote/openremote/README.md

   ```bash
   or configure_aws --id <id> --secret <secret> -d -v
   ```
-  At the moment the default region must be set to eu-west-1 (Ireland).
-Openremote-cli takes care of it, but mind in case you want to set credentials with
+  At the moment the default region must be set to eu-west-1 (Ireland), this is done by the OpenRemote-cli.
+This can be could be changed using *aws-cli* (not recommended):
-  *aws-cli*:
   ```bash
   aws configure --profile=openremote-cli
   ```